annayqho/TheCannon/docs/source/lamost_tutorial.rst

     $ unzip lamost_spectra.zip

-Next, navigate into the spectra directory and count the number of files using
+Next, navigate into the ``lamost_spectra`` directory and count the number of files using

     $ ls | wc -l